sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/02-evm-token-tranfers.md

 draft: true
 ---

-Transferring a token with `Sygma SDK` is very straigthforward.
+Transferring a token with `Sygma SDK` is very straightforward.
 You need to build the transfer object to pass it to your signer to send the transaction.

 ```ts
 async function buildTransfer(